nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Reflection and Attributes - Exercise/ValidationAttributes/README.md

 Create a validation attribute: MyRequiredAttribute.

 	It should implement the bool IsValid(object obj) method and its logic should validate whether a property has the attribute or not

+### Create an Entity

+Create a class Person.
+It should have a constructor, which accepts two parameters: string fullName, int age.